- Posted on

 Newest Features: Compiled executables available for download might not always have the latest features that the source code will have.

-Customization: Compiling from source can sometimes offer options to enable or disable certain features, optimise performance for your specific hardware, or improve security.
+Customization: Compiling from source can sometimes offer options to enable or disable certain features, optimize performance for your specific hardware, or improve security.

 Educational Purpose: It's a great learning experience that can give you a better understanding of how software works.